-When it comes to the sustainability of Squash provision across the world, there have been a strong number of innovations to help boost participation of the sport.
+When it comes to the sustainability of Squash provision across the world, there have been a strong number of innovations to help boost participation in the sport.

 If you have been following Squash in the last few years, you may be thinking of InteractiveSquash and the rise in popularity of outdoor Squash – both of which are both great, but how about looking at other types in the context of non-sport buildings, as a means to keeping the sport indoors.

-Despite this, in past five years, many Squash members have seen local Squash courts have closed down, to make way for new fitness provision or venues converted to become residential accommodation.
-Obviously, the pandemic has not helped the cause of Squash provision, with closure of leisure centres.
+Despite this, in the past five years, many Squash members have seen local Squash courts closed down, to make way for new fitness studios or classes or venues converted to become residential accommodation.
+Obviously, the pandemic has not helped the cause of Squash provision, with the closure of leisure centres.

 When Squash provision is removed from a leisure centre or a commercial health club, it is not good for the sport in general.